tryauuum/my-salt/README.md

 apt-get install salt-minion --yes
 ```

-and then you can run this thing to apply state from this repo
+then you can (periodically) run this thing when you want to apply state from this repo
 ```
 salt-call state.apply --local
 ```

 # limitations

-to keep everything easy to install, pillar is not used. due to that, code somewhat sucks
+* to keep everything easy to install, pillar is not used. due to that, code somewhat sucks
+* installation guide pretends that only one operating system exists (ubuntu 20.04)